-From the perspective of evaluating and verifying whether or not domestic emissions reductions were being steadily implemented toward the achievement of the reduction goals in the global warming mitigation plan, sectoral follow up working groups of government administrative divisions in FY2021 decided to take into consideration only the use of carbon credits that help to achieve domestic reduction goals, namely, J-Credits and JCM, in relation to "Reductions by Domestic Corporate Activities" (Pillar No. 1).
-(Decisions about other carbon credits will be made based on industry explanations of their contribution to the achievement of domestic reduction goals.)
+In order to evaluate whether or not domestic emissions reductions were being steadily implemented toward the achievement of the reduction goals in the global warming mitigation plan, sectoral follow up working groups of government administrative divisions in FY2021 decided to take into consideration only the use of carbon credits that help to achieve domestic reduction goals, namely, J-Credits and JCM, in relation to "Reductions by Domestic Corporate Activities" (Pillar 1).

-With regard to other initiatives (Pillar No. 2: Strengthening of inter-entity collaboration; Pillar No. 3: Promotion of international contributions; Pillar No. 4: Development of innovative technology), some initiatives do not lead directly to domestic emissions reductions, so when evaluating and verifying these, decisions on the handling of carbon credits were left up to industry.
+With regard to other initiatives (Pillars 2,3 and 4), some initiatives do not lead directly to domestic emissions reductions, so when evaluating and verifying these, decisions on the handling of carbon credits were left up to industry.
 Industry indicated its intention to evaluate and verify with the expectation of an appropriate decision based on discussions within and outside Japan regarding carbon credits in terms of what kind of carbon credit utilization would be appropriate in light of the intent and purpose of the initiative.